best-practice-and-impact/qa-of-code-guidance/book/intro.md

 [National Archives](https://nationalarchives.gov.uk/doc/open-government-licence/version/3/)

-In summary, you are free to use, adapt and distribute the information in this book with citation but not imply endorsement, and that the information is provided 'as is' without warranty.
+In summary, you are free to use, adapt and distribute the information in this book with citation but not imply endorsement, and the information here is provided 'as is' without warranty.

 The following structure can be used to reference the current version of the book: